greenbone/docs/src/common/openvas-smb.rst

   gpg --verify $SOURCE_DIR/openvas-smb-21.4.0.tar.gz.sig $SOURCE_DIR/openvas-smb-21.4.0.tar.gz

-The output of the last command should be similar to
+The output of the last command should be similar to:

 .. code-block:: none